 Grady O'Connor - Director of Men's and Women's Cross Country/Track & Field

 Grady has been the Director of Men's/Women's Cross Country and Track and Field since 1998.
 During his tenure, he has consistently fielded one of the most competitive teams in the Northwest.
-His teams have recently won back to back conference championship titles to go along with thirty-one cross country and track and field regional titles.
-Under his watch, the program has produced over 300 Junior College All-Americans, set twenty-two different event school records, and garnered several NWAACC Coach of the Year honors (2002,05,06,07,10,12,13,14).
+His teams have recently won NWAC conference titles (2013,14,15), to go along with thirty-three cross country and track and field regional titles.
+Under his watch, the program has produced over 300 Junior College All-Americans, set twenty-two different event school records, and garnered several NWAC Coach of the Year honors (2002,05,06,07,10,12,13,14,15).

 Prior to Lane, Grady coached at Cottage Grove High School (1995-96).
 He had an immediate impact, coaching the 4A State 100m Hurdle Champion, Katie Rowlett (14.1).

 As a Lane Faculty member, Grady has a multitude of responsibilities beyond coaching.
 He has served as the lead instructor for the weight room and teaches various sections of strength training.
 He also has successfully served as the meet director for the OSAA High School State Cross Country Meet since 1998.
 And recently, Grady was instrumental in developing and implementing all phases of a brand new IAAF Track and Field facility.

 Grady attended the University of Oregon (1989-93).
 He was a two-sport athlete, competing and lettering in both track and football.
 As a freshman hurdler, he placed 5th at USA Junior Nationals (1990) in the 400IH (52.52).
 He qualified for the Pac-10 Championships four consecutive years and placed 4th in the conference (1992) in the 400IH (51.49).
 He was also a member of both 4x100 and 4x400 relay squads that posted season bests of 40.60 and 3:09.03.